Updated September 2018

 Well done to Micheál Mulligan and Pat Cheshire on recently completing the Athletics Ireland Certified Coaching Level 1 Course, and to Kevin Matthews on completing the Athletics Ireland Certified Coaching Level 2 course.

-Training on Tuesdays (for young members age 5 to 7)
+Training for young members age 5 to 7

-(Jacqueline Matthews, Micheál Mulligan, Brenda Ledwith, Grace Farrell, Pat Fitzpatrick)
+(Jacqueline Matthews, Micheál Mulligan, Brenda Ledwith, Hugh Hodgins)

-Training on Tuesdays for athletes aged 8 to 19 plus junior, senior and masters
+Training for athletes aged 8 to 19 plus junior, senior and masters

-(Kevin Matthews, Pat Cheshire, Eugene Burns, Fintan Reilly, Hugh Hodgins, Helen Cheshire)
+(Kevin Matthews, Pat Cheshire, Eugene Burns, Fintan Reilly, Hugh Hodgins, Pat Fitzpatrick, Patrick Connolly)